ModernMantra/Optical-Character-Recognition/README.md

   - feature or blob extraction
   - feature classification and character recognition

 The steps mentioned above has to be performed in the same order as stated.
-In the project, for converting color image into greyscale iti is used
-  'luma coding' approach, in binarisation process it is  used algorithm 'Adaptive Threshold by Integral Image'.
+In the project, for converting color image into greyscale iti is used'luma coding' approach, in binarisation process it is  used algorithm 'Adaptive Threshold by Integral Image'.
 Furthermore, feature extraction is implemented by following 'Two Pass' algorithm, and finally classification and recognition is done by 'neural network'.